pdinie831/PredictionFlavio/README.md

-# Test for B0->K*0 mu mu sm predictions using Flavio
+# Test for Standard Model predictions for B0->K*0 mu mu  angular analysis parameters using Flavio